 When starting out in recovery, usually you go through a detoxification stage that is managed by a professional.
 You may feel physically better after the substances are out of your system, but this is just the beginning.
 Your cravings and emotional well-being are not yet on track.
-You may feel confident, have intense feelings, experience mood swings or have difficulty concentrating in the first month of sobriety, but these are the first steps.
-For several months you may have depressive episodes, possible anger outbursts and cravings that lead you to justify why using again could and should occur; it will be a struggle.
+You may feel wavering levels of confidence, have intense feelings, experience mood swings, or have difficulty concentrating in the first month of sobriety.
+For several months you may have depressive episodes, possible anger outbursts, and cravings that lead you to justify why using again could and should occur; in short, it will be a struggle.

 Just like the roots of a vine in rocky soil searching for water and nourishment to become strong, treatment and healing may take months before the roots of your recovery have become deep enough and strong enough to withstand the challenges before you.